CONNECT-platform/coding-blog/docs/md/creators.md

 URL that you can use to inform us when you want your blog to be pulled and rebuilt.

 For now, you can simply join our list of prospective creators and tell us your preferred `name.coding.blog`.
-We will keep you updated on the process connecting your blog as we progress towards release of `coding.blog`.
+We will keep you updated on the process of connecting your blog as we progress with development of `coding.blog`.

 <br>